A Practical Guide to Using OKRs in Product Management

 The Gaps in your Product Strategy inform your OKR priorities

-Product Strategy is also the starting point for Product Discovery.
+Product Strategy Choices are also the starting point for Product Discovery.
 But Product Teams shouldn’t blame it on their manager or the C-level if the Product Strategy isn’t clear.
 Instead, I encourage Product Teams to create clarity about their strategic direction themselves.
 By utilizing collaborative frameworks like the Product Field, you can outline the strategic direction of your product and identify the existing blind spots pretty quickly.

 One of the most commonly communicated benefits of OKRs is their ability to bridge Strategy and Execution.
 But Product Management happens on different levels and nuances.
 This is why the usage of OKRs in Product Management shouldn’t be seen just in the context of Product Strategy and Delivery but also with the Product Vision, Product Roadmaps, and Product Discovery in mind.